Peter Mandelson: Undisclosed home loan scandal

-Robinson stated that the loan was offered with no strings attached, with Mandelson in a hurry to buy a property, Robinson stated Mandelson asked if Robinson was willing to help him find a location in Notting Hill, to which Robinson accepted – stating that Mandelson settled on a four-story house in Northumberland Place, also stating "And [Mandelson] was quite undaunted at the prospect of so large a burden of debt." as Mandelson had stated he would pay it back with money from an inheritance, a salary he would "command" in the private sector which could pay the interest and repay the capital, and that also his eventual publication of memoirs would cover the cost, and for that reason Robinson saw Mandelson as "good for the money".
+Robinson stated that the loan was offered with no strings attached, with Mandelson in a hurry to buy a property.
+Robinson said that Mandelson settled on a four-storey house in Northumberland Place in Notting Hill, also stating that "[Mandelson] was quite undaunted at the prospect of so large a burden of debt." as Mandelson had stated he would pay it back with money from an inheritance, a salary he would command in the private sector which could pay the interest and repay the capital, and that also his eventual publication of memoirs would cover the cost, and for that reason Robinson saw Mandelson as "good for the money".

-Mandelson bought a home in a highly-exclusive area of Notting Hill in October 1996 partly with an interest-free unsecured personal loan from Robinson, a Cabinet colleague and millionaire whose business dealings were subject to an inquiry by Mandelson's department, of £373,000 (£753,144 adjusted for inflation in 2025).
-The total value of the home was £475,000 (£959,097 adjusted for inflation in 2025).

 The scandal further elaborated when Mandelson became Secretary of State for Trade and Industry on 27 July 1998 and was responsible for the Department of Trade and Industry's investigation into Robert Maxwell's embezzlement of pension funds, but had failed to recuse himself of the position due to conflict of interests.
 Robinson commented in his memoir that he was surprised that Mandelson did not declare a conflict of interest due to links between Robinson and Maxwell and stated he should have faced up to it, and in trying to escape from the scandal, blamed him.
 Robinson had dealings with Maxwell's engineering companies but was not alleged to be involved in any of the embezzlement of pension funds.
 Robinson stated there were rumours of documents being stolen and efforts to retrieve them, but that ultimately he did not know who released the details of their loan.